+The design team consists of David Dagault, Emilia Plak and Alex Mateos.
+Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Former female World champion, Emilia Plak manages the paramotor department, she is helped by Alex Mateos.
-As two of the finest pilots in the world holding World, European and French Paramotoring champion titles between them, they offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.
+As two of the world's finest pilots holding World, European and French Paramotoring champion titles between them, they offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.

 Mike Cavanagh is the boss and multiple winner of the UK XC league, when not out flying he generally keeps control of the mayhem.
-He is helped by Jean Christophe Skiera (JC) who manages our distribution network and the product range.
-Promotion and marketing are coordinated by BASE jumping legend Matt Gerdes.
 Back in the office Karine Marconi, Chloe Vila and Isabelle Martinez run the show.
 These wonderful ladies look after the ordering system, the dealers, the design team and the general day to day running of the company - without them it would be chaos.

-Our manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
+Our own manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
 He is backed up by a superb team managed by Khanh and Phong with over 1000 production staff.

-YOUR TRIOX
+YOUR TRIOX 2